2027 Wild Medicine Conference

 -

-Double Occupancy Lodging in a hotel-style room with another presenter (or requested roommate who is registered for the conference)
+Double Occupancy Lodging in a hotel-style room with another presenter - or requested roommate who is registered for the conference - on Friday and Saturday nights.

 -